grange85/ahfow-www/collections/_posts/2016/2016-06-03-its-not-dream-pop-its-a-pop-dream-luna-in-texas-2-austin.md

 <p>We step out, watching the dark sky.
 Some people leave, some stay.
 It is me, Ulrika, Mike, Ashley, Kelly, Carly, Sean and a few others.
 Ashley tells me after a while that I remind her of Dean's face expressions.
 No wonder, I've been staring and listening to him for hours and hours.
 After this tour I've seen Luna play in Spain, England, New York and Texas 16 times in a little more than one year.
 It's a bit embarrassing I guess.
 I pretend that I don't know what's she's talking about.</p>

-<div class="col-md-6 pull-right"><blockquote>I read that the USA is the only country in the western world that has no labour laws about statutory vacations.
+<div class="col-md-6 float-right"><blockquote>I read that the USA is the only country in the western world that has no labour laws about statutory vacations.
 I can go to 25 or more Luna shows and kind of get paid for it</blockquote></div>

 <p>"We are definitely not rich", I reply when Ashley says that they've been discussing if we were rich since we are travelling around so much.
 It's just our vacation, spread out a little more during the year.
 I read that the USA is the only country in the western world that has no labour laws about statutory vacations.
 I can go to 25 or more Luna shows and kind of get paid for it.
 That's how I prefer to see it.
 It makes it more fun.</p>